 Say you have a rounded number in the cell because it is too long to fit the cell.
 To stop showing the rounded number, follow these steps:

-As a result, the format will change from General to Number, and the width of the cell will change automatically.
+As a result, the format changes from General to Number, and the width of the cell changes automatically.

 Adjust Column Width

 The fastest way to avoid rounding numbers with General formatting is to manually change the width of the column.
-To do that just place the cursor on the boundary between Columns A and B in the column header and when it changes to a double-headed arrow, drag it to the right to widen column A so the whole number can fit in the cell.
+To do that just place the cursor on the boundary between Columns A and B in the column header, and when it changes to a double-headed arrow, drag it to the right to widen Column A until the whole number can fit in the cell.

 As a result, the cell fits the whole number and can display it without rounding.